Meet the cosmic rock stars headed for the moon | CNN

 NASA has revealed four astronauts who will lead the first crewed moon mission in more than half a century.

 The team will begin training for the Artemis II lunar flyby, slated to launch in November 2024.
-The 10-day journey will take the astronauts farther into space than any human has traveled.
+The roughly 10-day journey may take the astronauts farther into space than any human has traveled.

 The crew includes the first woman and person of color to be assigned to a lunar mission.